The Pros and Cons of Following Sales Playbooks

 When done properly, a playbook gives you the perfect combination of resources that help in communicating company messaging, onboarding new employees, developing training manuals, workshops, and more.
 Perhaps most importantly, the right playbook (aside from helping you sell) will also help pinpoint and address vulnerabilities you come across while selling.

-This week’s post is by guest author, Vlad Voskresensky, CEO and Co-Founder at RevenueGrid.com, powered by Invisible.io, a software development company offering a diverse array of tech solutions changing the game for B2B sales.
+Vlad Voskresensky is the CEO and Co-Founder at RevenueGrid.com, powered by Invisible.io, a software development company offering a diverse array of tech solutions changing the game for B2B sales.